AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 {sample}AGST\_Axes\_Basic\_11{sample}

-Alternatively, you can control grid using {api:anychart.grids.Linear#layout}layout(){api} method and {api:anychart.grids.Linear#scale}scale(){api} methods.
+Alternatively, you can control grid using {api:anychart.core.grids.Linear#layout}layout(){api} method and {api:anychart.core.grids.Linear#scale}scale(){api} methods.
 This can be done like shown below and is used in dashboards and charts with complex configurations:

 ```
   var grid = chart.grid();